noisebridge/deprecated-bureaucracy/membership/hiatus-departure-suspension.md

 Returning from hiatus
 ---------------------

 To return from hiatus a member must notify the secretary that they have returned.
-Members' status returns as soon as these two tasks are complete.
-Members' full participation in the consensus process returns one calendar month after these two tasks are complete.
+Members' status returns as soon as this task is complete.
+Members' full participation in the consensus process returns one calendar month after this task is complete.